szpajder/libacars/doc/PROG_GUIDE.md

 ## General API concepts

-The API revolves around a concept named protocol tree (aka proto_tree).
-It is a data structure used to represent a multi-layered ACARS message.
+The API revolves around a concept named protocol tree (type name:
+`la_proto_tree`).
+It is a data structure used to represent a multi-layer ACARS message.
 Let's have a look at the following example:

 ```
 ACARS:
  Reg: .VQ-BPJ Flight: SU2549
- Mode: 2 Label: B6 Blk id: 8 Ack: !
-Msg no.: J61A
+ Mode: 2 Label: B6 Blk id: 8 More: 0 Ack: !
+Msg num: J61A
  Message:
   /LPAFAYA.ADS.VQ-BPJ1423CCA85D2D090886301D0D24C7D0704309088442255CC87CE2C90880DF97
  ADS-C message: